simonayzman/tech-resources/README.md

 ## Tech Resources
 I've decided to compile a list of resources that might be helpful to anyone going into the tech industry.
-Check them out below. (**This document is a work in progress, so feel free to fork this repository, make changes, and submit pull requests!**)
+Check them out below. (**This document is growing, so feel free to fork this repository, make changes, and submit pull requests!**)

 * [Online Learning Platforms]
 * [Learning Git/GitHub]